dagfinnr/perl-extract-method/README.md

 me or that I've come across while testing.

 * No Emacs support.
+* Does not handle constants.
 * Does not handle `$#foo`
 * Does not give you any warning if the code you select includes part of a scope, rendering the refactoring meaningless.
+* Does not recognize variables inside single quotes inside double quotes, as in
+  `"error '$message'"`
 * `$self` is hard-coded as the variable representing the current instance.
 * Ignores some [special variables](http://perldoc.perl.org/perlvar.html#SPECIAL-VARIABLES),
   but not all.
 Relatively simple to fix by adding to the `is_special_variable` method of the